Østfold Line: Services

 Passenger train services are provided by Vy.
 The L2 service calls at all stations between Oslo S and Ski.
 The R21 and R22 services use the Follo Line between Oslo and Ski, then R21 continues onward on the Western Line calling at Ås, Vestby, Sonsveien and Kambo before terminating at Moss.
 R22 runs along the Eastern Line, calling at six stations before Mysen.
 RE20 only stops at Ski before Moss, then serves Rygge, Råde, Fredrikstad, Sarpsborg and Halden.
 In regular hours L2 operates with two hourly services, while the others operate with one hourly services.
 There are additional rush-hour trains.
-Three RE20-services continue onward to Gothenburg Central Station each day.
+As of December 2023, seven RE20-services continue onward to Gothenburg Central Station on Mondays to Fridays, six on Saturdays and six on Sundays.

 Architecture

 Peter Andreas Blix was hired as the national railway architect in 1873 and awarded the task of designing the stations on the Østfold Line.
 His designs drew inspiration from Medieval architecture, Gothic architecture and contemporary English villa styles.
 He let the interior plans dominate the outer shape and avoided symmetry.
 Most of the station buildings were in wood and standardized designs.
 Stations which were expected to have larger traffic received a separate goods sheds.
 The four main towns received brick stations.
-Halden Station was the most prominent, with an exterior which drew elements from a Medieval fortresses inspired from Fredriksten Fortress and the town's role as a border town.
+Halden Station was the most prominent, with an exterior which drew elements from medieval fortresses inspired from Fredriksten Fortress and the town's role as a border town.
 Moss, Fredrikstad and Sarpsborg received the same design with three gables on each facade.